-Currently all Wildlife Control personnel have been school trained at Minneapolis-Saint Paul International Airport in courses held by the American Association of Airport Executives as either Airport Wildlife Hazard Managers or Airport Wildlife Management Techniques, or both.
+3.2.1 Currently all Wildlife Control personnel have been school trained at Minneapolis-Saint Paul International Airport in courses held by the American Association of Airport Executives as either Airport Wildlife Hazard Managers or Airport Wildlife Management Techniques, or both.
 No uncertified personnel are authorized to conduct wildlife management techniques unless under the direct supervision and knowledge of a school trained wildlife management specialist.

-3.2.3 Initial Training and recurrent Training requirements for CIAA Wildlife Control Officers
+3.3 Training Requirements for CIAA Wildlife Control Officers

-All operational personnel who will be directly involved in unsupervised hazardous wildlife management will attend an approved ICAO/FAA compliant training course at an authorized training centre and complete a locally managed training program including classroom instruction, On the Job Training (OJT) requirements and maintain annual recurrent training in order to qualify as a Wildlife Control Officer.
+- 3.3.1 All operational personnel who will be directly involved in unsupervised hazardous wildlife management will attend an approved ICAO/FAA compliant training course at an authorized training Centre and complete a locally managed training program including classroom instruction, On the Job Training (OJT) requirements and maintain annual recurrent training in order to qualify as a Wildlife Control Officer.
 The CIAA Safety Office is currently creating a local training program to qualify wildlife management personnel.
-The guidelines driving the requirements for this training will certainly come from the CAA UK.

-Currently the CAA UK is working in partnership in association with a number of industry stakeholders in order to explore developing a standardized training syllabus for airport operations personnel covering a wide range of airside operations subjects.
+The guidelines driving the requirements for this training will certainly come from the CAA UK. - 3.3.2 Currently the CAA UK is working in partnership in association with a number of industry stakeholders in order to explore developing a standardized training syllabus for airport operations personnel covering a wide range of airside operations subjects.
 As part of this work, it is envisaged that a syllabus concerning wildlife hazard management could be developed, in order to provide aerodrome operators and those employed in the provision of such services, to deliver a standardized, generic training and assessment program and associated competency framework.
-Until such time as a new standardized syllabus has been agreed, the following wildlife control initial training program elements are suggested and will be used over the next year to develop a training program for CIAA personnel:
+Until such time as a new standardized syllabus has been agreed, the following wildlife control initial training program elements are suggested and will be used to develop and maintain a training program for CIAA personnel: